Japanese External Reverse Porro Prism Binoculars. WEBSITE MUSEUM |

 OTHER BINOCULARS #1 & OPTICAL SIGHTS (MOSTLY MILITARY) |

-Two Nedinsco (Dutch Zeiss) 7x50 M/56 Danish Navy Binoculars serial numbers 4797 and 4581 |
+TWO Nedinsco (Dutch Zeiss) 7x50 M/56 Danish Navy Binoculars serial number 4797 and serial number 4581 |

 The Nederlandse Instrumenten Compagnie (usually known as Nedinsco) is a Dutch subsidiary of Zeiss that was founded in 1921 in Vlissingen in the Netherlands, then soon moved to Venlo.
 I assume it was founded to be able to produce military optics without regard to restrictions against German military production imposed by the WWI Treaty of Versailles.
 These two M56 Nedinsco binoculars carry a Crown military property mark, dessicant ports, believed for a Danish Navy contract. |